Ukraine International Airlines Flight 752: Canada

 On 31 March 2020, Ralph Goodale was appointed as Special Advisor to the Government of Canada; Goodale will "examine lessons learned" from Flight 752, Ethiopian Airlines Flight 302, Air India Flight 182 and other air disasters and "develop a framework to guide Canada's responses to international air disasters."

 On 23 December 2020, Trudeau announced that the Government of Canada will designate 8 January of every year as the National Day of Remembrance for Victims of Air Disasters.

 On 24 June 2021, an official report from Canada placed the blame on the downing of the plane on Iranian "recklessness, incompetence, and wanton disregard for human life".

-On 7 October 2022, Trudeau announced the Iranian regime, including the IRGC and its top leaders – more than 10,000 officers and senior members – would be listed as inadmissible to Canada for their engagement in terrorism and systemic and gross human rights violations.
+On 7 October 2022, Trudeau announced the Iranian regime, including the IRGC and its top leaders—more than 10,000 officers and senior members—would be listed as inadmissible to Canada for their engagement in terrorism and systemic and gross human rights violations.

 United Kingdom

 Prime Minister Boris Johnson called for the repatriation of the bodies of the dead and pledged to work with Canada and Ukraine.

 Ambassador of the United Kingdom to Iran, Robert Macaire was arrested on 11 January 2020 during protests in Tehran but released shortly afterwards.
 The ambassador was detained on suspicion that he had joined demonstrations against the government; he denied this and clarified that he had attended an event advertised as a vigil, to pay respects to the victims, and had left five minutes after people started chanting.
 The British government called his arrest a "flagrant violation of international law".
 Macaire had been arrested 30 minutes after leaving the vigil he said he had attended, according to The Guardian.
-The following day Macaire was summoned to the Ministry of Foreign Affairs, in order to explain his presence during the protest.
+The following day Macaire was summoned to the Iranian Ministry of Foreign Affairs, in order to explain his presence during the protest.
 The U.S. has urged the Iranian government to issue the British ambassador a formal apology for disregarding his rights and to reiterate that all the rights of diplomats should be respected.